UnterrainerInformatik/BloomEffectRenderer/README.md

 * https://digitalerr0r.wordpress.com/2009/10/04/xna-shader-programming-tutorial-23-blur-post-process/
 * https://digitalerr0r.wordpress.com/2009/10/04/xna-shader-programming-tutorial-24-bloom/

+You don't have to mess with shaders since those are included in the distribution.

+### Attributions

 Thx to the [MonoGame.Extended](https://github.com/craftworkgames/MonoGame.Extended) project for their excellent work and teaching me how to embed shaders into a DLL.

-You don't have to mess with shaders since those are included in the distribution.
+Thx to [Jjagg](https://github.com/Jjagg) for reviewing the shaders.

-#### Example
+### Example

 ```c#
 private Point Resolution { get; } = new Point(1920, 1080);